devsimiyu/comply-test/README.md

 To run the API, execute this command: `dotnet run --project ComplyTest.Api --launch-profile http`

 ## UI
-The frontend can be started by this command: `npm start`
+The frontend can be run by first installing packages with `npm i`, then start server with: `npm start` command

 ## Integration Tests
 The API integration tests can be executed by this command `dotnet test ComplyTest.IntegrationTests`